Abhishek7574/music_store_analysis_with_SQL/README.md

 ## The repository is organized as follows:

 data_set: The main dataset used in the analysis.

-Music Store Analysis-Questions.pdf: Document containing the questions to be answered. music_data_analysis.sql: SQL queries used to address the questions. additional_files/: Folder containing any additional files related to the project.
+Music Store Analysis-Questions.pdf: Document containing the questions to be answered.

+music_data_analysis.sql: SQL queries used to address the questions.